jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 Tetley asked if I wanted to go any further and, excited at the thought of going further into the cave I eagerly agreed.
 The pitch itself was really quite nice the first time down.
 It was a nice amble down six re-belays- good practice for my SRT.
-At the bottom we decided to head down a few more pitches to the top of a pitch named Tesselator, the pitch head of which was supposedly quite tight and, not being a small guy, had me slightly nervous.
+At the bottom we decided to head down a few more pitches to the top of a pitch named *Tesselator*, the pitch head of which was supposedly quite tight and, not being a small guy, had me slightly nervous.
 Arriving at the top of the pitch I realised I had nothing to worry about and, as it had taken me awhile to get this far, we decided to turn back, especially as it was my first trip.